1992 Nobel Prize in Literature

 The 1992 Nobel Prize in Literature was awarded to the Saint Lucian poet Derek Walcott (1930–2017) "for a poetic oeuvre of great luminosity, sustained by a historical vision, the outcome of a multicultural commitment."
-He became the first and only Caribbean writer to be awarded with the prize.
+He became the first Caribbean writer to be awarded with the prize.

 Laureate

 Derek Walcott's works often deal with Caribbean history, while he simultaneous searches for vestiges of the colonial era.
 Western literary canon is revised and given a completely new form, as in the poetry collection Omeros (1990).
 His poetic voice reflected a blend of his ear for the English language and his sense of his own people.
 In his writing, Walcott explores the complexity of living and working in two cultures.
 Aside from poetry, Walcott also wrote plays which brought him theatre recognitions such as Henri Christophe: A Chronicle in Seven Scenes (1950), Dream on Monkey Mountain (1967), and Beef, No Chicken (1987).